wp-plugins/hrm-work-tracking/readme.txt

 The plugin is simple: the user logs in and starts his working hours.
 However, the system has a function to capture the time also when he logs out or computer / browser crashes.
 You can choose if time tracking stops on logout.

 Users can capture
 * the breaks over the surface,
 * knock,
 * sign ill.
+* time he spend on posts

 The security measures of the plugin are also impressive.
 The user activated the plugin, is the only one who may edit the plugin in the backend and also the only one who sees the additional staff lists.
 Should he not be the only one, he can set additional user IDs which also belong to the human resources department.